Ahamedshine/3b_CHAT_USING_TCP_SOCKETS/README.md

-# 3b) CREATION FOR CHAT USING TCP SOCKETS
+# 3b.CREATION FOR CHAT USING TCP SOCKETS
 ## AIM
 To write a python program for creating Chat using TCP Sockets Links.
 ## ALGORITHM: